Friday, December 13, 2024

 Polyphenols play a role in diabetes prevention

-By drawing conclusions on the benefits of each individual compound, this study lends greater support to the health benefits of polyphenols.
-Overall, this study finds evidence that polyphenols, particularly one subset called flavonoids, plays a role in diabetes prevention.
+By concluding the benefits of each compound, this study lends greater support to the health benefits of polyphenols.
+Overall, this study finds evidence that polyphenols, particularly one subset called flavonoids, play a role in diabetes prevention.

 Reference: Rienks J, Barbaresko J, Oluwagbemigun K, Schmid M, Nöthlings U. Polyphenol exposure and risk of type 2 diabetes: dose-response meta-analyses and systematic review of prospective cohort studies.
 Am J Clin Nutr.
 2018 Jul 1;108(1):49–61.